Sponsors & CROs

 OCREB is an expert central oncology REB serving almost every hospital in the Ontario that conducts multi-centre cancer clinical trials.
 OCREB’s centralized model means that once a study has been approved by OCREB, participating study centres typically receive OCREB approval within days.
 This streamlines the review process, ensures the expertise of the reviewers, minimizes redundancies, facilitates consistency, and saves the time and cost of having the study reviewed by an REB at every participating institution.

-For the purposes of its current mandate, multi-centre is defined as more than one participating Ontario centre, and clinical trial is defined as any research that prospectively assigns human participants to one or more health-related interventions to evaluate the effects on health outcomes.
+OCREB’s mandate is restricted to multi-centre clinical trials, where multi-centre is defined as more than one participating Ontario centre, and clinical trial is defined as any research that prospectively assigns human participants to one or more health-related interventions to evaluate the effects on health outcomes.

 OCREB will accept a new study with only one confirmed participating centre, providing the sponsor is actively looking for and is confident that a second centre will agree to participate.
 Because cooperative group studies generally include more than one centre in Ontario, OCREB will accept the submission of all cooperative group (e.g., CCTG, NRG) multi-centre clinical trials even if a second centre has not been identified by the Provincial Applicant (PA) at the time of initial submission.